PsyTeachR/data-skills-v1/docs/02-programming-basics.md

 You only need to install a package once, however, each time you start R you need to load the packages you want to use, in a similar way that you need to install an app on your phone once, but you need to open it every time you want to use it.

 <div class="danger">
-<p>If you get an error message that says something like "WARNING: Rtools is required to build R packages" you may need to download and install an extra bit of software called <a href="https://cran.r-project.org/bin/windows/Rtools/">Rtools</a> (this is one of the many reasons why using the server can be easier).</p>
+<p>If you get an error message that says something like "WARNING: Rtools is required to build R packages" you may need to download and install an extra bit of software called <a href="https://cran.r-project.org/bin/windows/Rtools/">Rtools</a>.</p>
 </div>

 To load packages we use the function `library()`.
 Typically you would start any analysis script by loading all of the packages you need, but we will come back to that in the next chapter.